DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 If you'd like to do more of this on your own:
 * Wait till we write the relevant chapters of our book.
-* Brandon Rhodes's [video](https://youtu.be/5JnMutdy6Fw) is a wonderful start on advanced features of Pandas.
+* Watch Brandon Rhodes's [video](https://youtu.be/5JnMutdy6Fw), it's a wonderful start on advanced features of Pandas.
 Two hours long, but worth it.
-* The Matplotlib [gallery](http://matplotlib.org/gallery.html) includes lots of examples with the code that produced them.
+* Check out the Matplotlib [gallery](http://matplotlib.org/gallery.html) of examples, they all come with code you can run yourself.

 A product of the #nyuecon Python factory